 Wisconsin Medicare Supplement Plan Comparison Chart

-Below is a chart that shows the way other state Medigap policies can be similar to WI state-specific plans.
-This chart will help you visualize the way coverage works and how riders can help you customize your coverage.
+Below is a chart that shows what the Basic Plan covers, as well as the optional riders.
+This chart helps you imagine the way coverage works and how riders can help you customize your coverage.

 Cost of Wisconsin Medicare Supplement Plans

-Enrollment is simply a phone dial away.
-Our brokers can walk you through policy details and enrollment telephonically; that means you can do this from the comfort of your own home.
+If you're looking for Medigap coverage in Wisconsin, you don't necessarily need a local agent to find the best plan in your area.
+Our agents can walk you through policy details and enrollment over the phone.
+This means you can do everything from the comfort of your own home.